TomCrypto/Ordo/README.md

     ./build.py configure [options ...]    (or 'python build.py', whatever your shell uses)

 See the available configuration options with `--help`, which include compiler/platform/architecture/installation prefix options and various other useful tweaks.
-If no options are passed, the library will be built with the most generic configuration available (except it will build towards your operating system if it can detect it) and will by default produce a makefile in the `build` folder for most systems, and a Visual Studio solution for Windows.
+If no options are passed, the library will be built with the most generic configuration available (except it will be built towards your operating system) and will by default produce a makefile in the `build` folder for most systems, and a Visual Studio solution for Windows if Visual Studio is detected .
 You may then directly use these, or instead type:

     ./build.py build [targets ...]